TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/nikon_example.md

 - Initializes ICSS-PRU0,
 - Initializes default parameters, loads the PRU firmware & executes it.

-\note Nikon firmware will only run with ICSS Core Clock running at 200 MHz frequency or ICSS UART Clock running at 192 MHz frequency.
+\note Nikon firmware supports operation with ICSS Core Clock running at 200 MHz frequency or ICSS UART Clock running at 192 MHz frequency only.

 \endcond